 Easier than it looks!

-Just in case you’re tired of the traditional braid by now, we’ve spotted a cute new version on the that’s so ’grammable, we couldn’t keep it to ourselves.
-Ladies, save this space: The pull through braid is a totally adorable, clever and deceptively easy (!) braided look that’s kind of not even a braid per se.
-Translation: If you’re still all thumbs in the plait department but still want a fancy way to spiff up your pony, this no-braid braid is just the thing for you.
+Have you heard of the pull through braid?
+Just in case you’re tired of the traditional braid by now, we’ve spotted a cute new version that’s so ’grammable, we couldn’t keep it to ourselves.
+Ladies, save this space: The pull through braid is a totally adorable, clever, and deceptively easy braided look that’s kind of not even a braid per se.
+Translation: If you’re all thumbs in the plait department but still want a fancy way to spiff up your pony, this no-braid braid is just the thing for you.

 Start with clean, freshly washed hair.